16 August 2017

-Looking at Stevenage Road and Paynes Park cars and taxis make up 84% and 80% respectivelyof the traffic and produce 44% to 48% of the NOx emissions; HGVs make up 3.2% and 3.8% at the two locations of the traffic and produce 31% and 26% of the NOx emissions.
+Looking at Stevenage Road and Paynes Park cars and taxis make up between 84% and 80% of the traffic and produce 44% to 48% of the NOx emissions; HGVs make up between 3.2% and 3.8% of the traffic and produce 31% to 26% of the NOx emissions.
 Therefore, the Action Plan targets private cars and HGVs; with HGVs as the top priority.
 A small percentage of HGVs is producing a disproportionate amount of the pollution.

 Discussion around specific action points in the Report

 HGVs/ECO Stars scheme: This is an action which tries to reduce HGV air pollution by trying to get polluters to sign up to the scheme.
 The scheme provides recognition for best practice and efficiency by providing a free review of fuel management, which can affect financial and environmental performance.
 The ECO Stars website supplies two case studies which were of large firms (eg. one has 280 employees) in major areas such as Edinburgh and Nottingham/Yorkshire, with changes running over 4 to 9 years.

 This is it for the HGV Action Plan, and we feel just trying to persuade business owners to sign up for a scheme is unlikely to make any real difference.